US STOCKS-Wall St bounces on budget talk optimism, housing data

 Stronger-than-expected earnings from Lowe’s and Tyson Foods, as well as encouraging housing data also contributed to the market’s advance.

-U.S. home resales unexpectedly increased in October, while separate data showed homebuilder sentiment rose to its highest level in over six years in November.
+U.S. home resales unexpectedly rose in October, while separate data showed homebuilder sentiment rose to its highest level in over six years in November.

-The bounce “could last for a few more days, but ultimately we’ll need to see what type of legislation or forward progress comes out of Washington,” said Michael Sheldon, chief market strategist at RDM Financial in Westport, Connecticut.

-The S&P 500 edged above its 200-day moving average around 1,382.
-Closing above the key technical level with strong volume could provide additional support for the index.
+The S&P 500 was approaching its 200-day moving average around 1,382.
+Rising back above the key technical level could provide additional support for the index.

-Intel shares erased earlier losses to trade slightly higher after the company said its chief executive will retire in May.
-Intel was up 0.5 percent at $20.19.
+Intel shares erased earlier losses to trade higher after the company said its chief executive will retire in May.
+Intel was up 0.9 percent at $20.37.